micromata/generator-baumeister/README.md

 | `banner`  | Optionally adds a comment banner containing author name, version and build date to your production files (CSS and JS)  |
 | `addDistToVersionControl`  | Option to decide whether to add the `dist` directory to version control or include it in `.gitignore` |

-Frequent Users, who are tired being asked the same questions again and again might use a config file called `.yo-rc.json` like described [here](#--yo-rc).
+Frequent users, who are tired of being asked the same questions over again might like to use a config file called `.yo-rc.json` described [here](#--yo-rc).

 ---